City-of-Helsinki/helfi-test-automation-python/README.md

     Robot Framework 4.0.2
     Seleniumlibrary 5.1.3
-    Doctestlibrary  0.1.2
+    Doctestlibrary  1.5.0

 # Usage:
 You can run your first testcase by running (in cloned git project folder):

-            robot -i DEMO -A ./environments/local.args -d robotframework-reports . which will run all tests with DEMO tag.
+            robot -i GALLERY -A ./environments/local.args -d robotframework-reports . which will run all tests with GALLERY tag.
 Other arguments are:
 - Argument file for setting up some variables related to local environment (**optional**)
 - Report folder for run logs (related to project folder root)  (**optional**)